Our History

 Launching a Lifeline

 The Mobile Health and Wellness Program (MHWP), first known as the Richmond Health and Wellness Program, was established in 2012 by faculty at Virginia Commonwealth University’s (VCU) health sciences campus.
-Pam Parsons, Ph.D., then an affiliate faculty member of the School of Medicine, and Patty Slattum, Pharm.D., Ph.D., a professor in the School of Pharmacy, launched the program with pilot funding from the university to bring weekly healthcare services to low-income residents at Dominion Place near VCU’s Monroe Park campus.
+Pam Parsons, Ph.D., then an affiliate faculty member of the School of Medicine, and Patty Slattum, Pharm.D., Ph.D., a professor in the School of Pharmacy, launched the program with pilot funding from the university to bring weekly healthcare services to residents at Dominion Place, a multi-unit apartment building for low-income older adults, near VCU’s Monroe Park campus.

-Originally focused on serving older adults, MHWP aimed to meet their health needs proactively so they could maintain independence in the community.
-The program used a team-based, interprofessional approach to provide health assessments, chronic disease management, wellness coaching, and care coordination.
+Aimed to meet residents' health needs proactively so they could maintain independence in the community, the program used a team-based, interprofessional approach to provide health assessments, chronic disease management, wellness coaching, and care coordination.
 By making healthcare more accessible, the program not only improved health outcomes but also reduced emergency room visits for participants, highlighting the effectiveness of its collaborative care model.

 Building a Community Health Resource